Yrh7383111/CampHub/README.md

 # CampHub
-CampHub is an interactive graphic website which allows users to read, post, edit and delete campground info, with additional functionalities including review, comment and giving likes.
+CampHub is an interactive graphic website which allows users to manage their campgrounds with unique functionalities, including global search, profile, comment, review and notification.

 ## Project Setup